 Add-on.
-Media that are not managed by NetBackup.
+Media that NetBackup does not manage.

 REQUESTED Date when the volume is requested back from the off-site vault.

 RETURN DATE The date the container should be returned from the off-site vault.

 SLOT ID The ID of the slot in which the volume resides in the off-site vault.
 (Slot